henrjk/connect-docs/ui/ui-passwordless.md

 When a connect server is configured to support `passwordless` sign-in users can login with their email address.
 This is akin to password reset flows where typically a reset link is send to the email address on file for a user account.

-This feature is experimental and inspired by medium who introduced a an [email login](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd).
+This feature is experimental and inspired by medium who introduced an [email login](https://medium.com/the-story/signing-in-to-medium-by-email-aacc21134fcd).

 ## Email only sign in